5 Ways to Love a Job You Hate

 Learning to love the job you think you hate

-You probably also think that you’re not supposed to be happy at work, that happiness is something which must be reserved for the weekend or vacations, and every-time you see a co-worker joyfully humming a tune, you wonder why he isn’t as miserable as you.
+You probably also think that you’re not supposed to be happy at work, that happiness is something which must be reserved for the weekend or vacations, and every time you see a co-worker joyfully humming a tune, you wonder why he isn’t as miserable as you.

-I’m going to let you in on a little secret: you don’t have to find the perfect workplace, with the perfect boss and the perfect colleagues to be happy.
+I’m going to let you in on a little secret: you don’t have to find the perfect workplace with the perfect boss and the perfect colleagues to be happy.

 So what exactly is the secret to loving your sucky job?
-Let’s find out.

 1. You have to understand that it’s not them.
 It’s you!

 Even though he would have quit in a blink of an eye, he said that he feared not being able to find another workplace in this economy, and even if he could, how could he be sure that the next job wouldn’t be as sucky, if not suckier, than the first?

 I’m sure you all have that friend who is never happy, no matter how many jobs he changes, but has it ever occurred to you that the jobs themselves aren’t to blame?

 In other words, regardless of whether you have the perfect job, or a sucky one, if you’re set on hating it, you probably will.” – Sharon Armstrong, Managing Director at ArmstrongAppointments

 2. Change your Mindset

-The first and most important thing you need to do is to change your belief regarding that workplace and to free yourself of negative emotions.
+The first and most important thing you need to do is to change your belief regarding that work and to free yourself of negative emotions.